What's Going Around | Pink Eye

 Choose the health content that's right for you, and get it delivered right in your inbox

-Green is GROSS.
-But what about pink?
-You may never forget the first time it happened to you... either on your own eyes, or one of your kids.
-The dreaded pink eye.
-Doctors call it conjunctivitis - but moms know it as crusty, eyes and crying kids that don’t understand what is going on.
+Green is gross, but what about pink?
+You may never forget the first time it happened to you, either in your own eyes or one of your kids: the dreaded pink eye.
+Doctors call it conjunctivitis, but moms know it as crusty eyes and crying kids who don’t understand what is happening.
+Keep reading to learn more about pink eye, common questions and next steps.

 • Discolored drainage or matting of the eyelashes